rpsft/etlbox/ETLBoxDocu/articles/support_us.md

 ## Clean coding

-At first glance, it can look like that some of the taks are not really adding big value to your project.
+At first glance, it can look like that some of the task are not really adding big value to your project.
 But in accordance to clean coding, having written everything in a format which is easy-to-read and easy-to-understand, you are able to produce code that is easier to maintain.
 Having your code "clean" allows you to focus on the important parts of your logic and not be distracted by code lines that your brain need to "unravel" every time you go over them.
 If you are interested in clean coding, you should read the "bible" on that topic, written by